-Produced by The County of Alameda, County Administrator's Office - Diversity Programs
+County of Alameda, County Administrator's Office - Diversity Programs

 Alameda County, California, was established in 1853.
 It was given the local name for the region, Alameda, which translated loosely as "a grove of poplars."
 The total population is about 1.5 million.
 Oakland is the seat of County government and the largest city.
 Alameda County is known for its diversity and culture and is recognized as one of the best counties in which to live, work, and do business.